-- 1. At the Command prompt, enter GMOPTIONS. - In "IM:Standards Summary" dialog box, in the Standard Elements list, double-click BOM.
+- At the Command prompt, enter GMOPTIONS. - In "GM:Standards overview" dialog box, in the Standard Elements list, double-click BOM.
 The BOM Settings dialog box is displayed. - 3.
 In the BOM tab, move the rows around to obtain the desired order. - 4.
 To move a row: - Click the row heading of the row to move.
 The program selects the entire row. - Click Move Up or Move Down, as appropriate. - 5.
 Click OK.